rodrigoelp/little-stories/Unlikely adventures/30-Chapter-30.md

 *"Ok, but that is not a question."* - she replied.

 *"Uhms.
-You told me your friends call you Moss and your name is Fladdermoss."* - he continued elaborating the premise to his question.
+You told me your friends call you Moss and your name is Fladdermöss."* - he continued elaborating the premise to his question.

 *"Oh, I see."* - she replied as she understood the direction of Sam's question - *"Fladdermöss is not my real name but the name I remember having.
 It means winged mouse.
 It is a silly joke.
 Either way, go and join your friends.
 The next trial is about to start."*